skycocker/react-native-dznwebview/README.md

 ## Installation

-1. Run `npm install react-native-browser --save` in your project directory.
+1. Run `npm install react-native-dznwebview --save` in your project directory.
 - Make sure you have the `WebKit` framework included in your XCode project
 - Open your project in XCode, right click on `Libraries` and click `Add Files to "Your Project Name"`
 - Inside your node_modules, find react-native-dznwebview and add `RCTDZNWebView.xcodeproj` to your project.